ttx/summitsched/README.rst

 -----------------------

 Copy local_settings.py.sample to local_settings.py and change
-settings there.
+settings for your sched there.

 Create empty database:
 ./manage.py syncdb

-Copy sched.json.sample to sched.json and edit the file to match the tracks and trackleads you want to have.
+Copy sched.json.sample to sched.json and edit the file to match the tracks, trackleads and room layout you want to have.
 Then run:

 ./manage.py loadsched sched.json

-Then run a dev server using:
+Then you can run a test server using:
 ./manage.py runserver